hperrin/svelte-material-ui/packages/segmented-button/README.md

 # More Information

-See [Toggle button](https://material.io/components/buttons#toggle-button) in the Material design spec.
+See [Toggle button](https://m2.material.io/components/buttons#toggle-button) in the Material design spec.

-See [Segmented Buttons](https://github.com/material-components/material-components-web/tree/v14.0.0/packages/mdc-segmented-button) in MDC-Web for information about the upstream library's architecture.